-Elective, fall and spring semesters, summers.
+Elective, fall or spring semester, summer.
 3 hours.

-734 Christian Camping Hendricks

-A study of the philosophy, objectives, administration, and counselor leadership of camp activities with attention to curriculum, program planning, worship, recreation, crafts, counseling, and leadership development.
+734 Christian Camping Hendricks A study of the philosophy, objectives, administration, and counselor leadership of camp activities with attention to curriculum, program planning, worship, recreation, crafts, counseling, and leadership development.

-735 Christian Education Journalism Hendricks

-A course designed to help students develop basic skills in writing education materials for publication including how-to-do-it articles and devotional materials.
+735 Christian Education Journalism Hendricks A course designed to help students develop basic skills in writing education materials for publication including how-to-do-it articles and devotional materials.
 Limited enrollment.
 Elective.
 2 hours.